jannebor/dd_forecast/README.md

-## Extinction Risk of Data Deficient species
+## Extinction Risk of Data Deficient Species

 Numerous species of the IUCN Red List of Threatened Species are classified as [Data Deficient](https://www.iucnredlist.org/search?permalink=2ed13c01-7e0e-4596-a100-38ed47d30a99).
 This code was used to predict probabilities of being threatened by extinction for Data Deficient species containing range map data available from the IUCN [spatial data download](https://www.iucnredlist.org/resources/spatial-data-download).
 The classifier can be applied for individual species using our [web application](https://ml-extinctionrisk.indecol.no/) (alpha version). ![Number of threatened DD species](figs/ext_data_fig4_trp.png)